Published: 12 Nov 2018

 3. Self-Awareness AI: These machines are expected to be super intelligent and have their decision-making functionality.
 Though these are not in existence yet, the hypothetical concept makes Self-awareness AI which can be seen as the future of AI.

 All the above mentioned AI types and methodologies can be effectively leveraged to ensure effective software testing.
 Some of the significant benefits of AI in testing are given below.

 Developing patterns and test cases to test how an application performs is time-consuming if it is done by a human.
 AI-based tools can automatically write tests for an application or system by spidering, i.e., collect data, capture screenshots and do more.
 Hence, AI-based testing cut costs and save time.

 The challenge that we commonly see in the software development and testing process is our human inability to fully understand and review the requirements.
 The intelligent assistants understand software requirements and limitations of complex systems, which would support better requirements gathering than a human in most cases.
 AI also helps in defining test requirements based on the latest trends and marketing competitiveness.

 Example: To develop an eCommerce site, AI can help collect and review requirements based on competition.

-AI-based automaton helps in creating well-written test cases and reuse these test cases much faster and better since the artificial intelligence or ML-based tool crawls system or an application, collects its crucial data by capturing screenshots, measuring load time, analysing basic UI elements and more.
+AI-based automation helps in creating well-written test cases and reuse these test cases much faster and better since the artificial intelligence or ML-based tool crawl system or an application, collects its crucial data by capturing screenshots, measuring load time, analyzing basic UI elements and more.